Death Star: Original Death Star

-The 2014 book Star Wars: Tarkin details the life of Grand Moff Tarkin, and prominently featured the Death Star.
+The 2014 book Star Wars: Tarkin details the life of Grand Moff Tarkin and prominently features the Death Star.
 Catalyst: A Rogue One Novel tells the story of the development of the Death Star's superweapon by Galen Erso and Krennic's deception of him.
 It also reveals how Poggle worked with Krennic on the project but then turned on him.
 In the animated series Star Wars Rebels, the two-part episode "Ghosts of Geonosis" hints that the Geonosians were nearly wiped out to extinction out of the Empire's need for secrecy.
 Saw Gerrera, having been sent to Geonosis to investigate, deduces that the Empire possesses a superweapon and resolves to discover the Death Star as depicted in the two-part episode "In the Name of the Rebellion".
 Though it is a dead end, Saw learns that the weapon is powered by kyber crystals taken from the Jedha system.

 Rogue One focuses on a band of Rebels stealing the Death Star plans just prior to the events of A New Hope.
 The Death Star is first used to destroy Jedha City, both as a response to a violent insurgency on the planet and as a display of the Death Star's operational status.
 Tarkin assumes control over the Death Star while Krennic investigates security breaches in the design project.
 It is subsequently revealed that Galen discreetly sabotaged the design by building a vulnerability into the reactor.
 After the Death Star plans are stolen from the Scarif vault, Tarkin fires the Death Star's superlaser on the base, killing Krennic, as well as Jyn Erso and her small band of rebels.
 Rogue One also reveals that the Death Star's superlaser is powered by multiple reactors, allowing it to vary its destructive power depending on the target; both the attack on Jedha City and the Scarif base used a single reactor.

 According to Star Wars reference books, the population of the Death Star was 1.7 million military personnel, 400,000 maintenance droids, and 250,000 civilians, associated contractors and catering staff.

 The Death Star was defended by thousands of turbolasers, ion cannons and laser cannons, plus a complement of seven to nine thousand TIE fighters, along with tens of thousands of support craft.
 It also had several massive docking bays, including dry docks capable of accommodating Star Destroyers.

 A hologram of the original Death Star is briefly visible in a scene at the Resistance base in The Force Awakens and used as a means of comparison with one from the First Order's own superweapon, Starkiller Base.